Danny Lauby Jr.

-Daniel Lauby Jr. (born December 11, 1992) is an American professional darts player who plays in Professional Darts Corporation (PDC) and World Darts Federation (WDF) events.
+Daniel Lauby Jr. (born December 11, 1992) is an American professional darts player who competes in Professional Darts Corporation (PDC) events.
+He won the 2019 CDC Continental Cup.
+Lauby formerly played in World Darts Federation (WDF) events, where reached the semi finals of the 2022 World Masters and the quarter-finals at the 2023 WDF World Darts Championship.
 He is the son of fellow darts player Dan Lauby.